Moocar/logback-gelf/README.md

 LOGBACK-GELF - A GELF Appender for Logback
 ==========================================

+**NOTE: Version 0.2 is a BIG change.
+Check it out**

 Use this appender to log messages with logback to a Graylog2 server via GELF messages.
-Supports Additional Fields and chunking.

 If you don't know what [Graylog2](http://graylog2.org) is, jump on the band wagon!